DeepPicEI/DDS-UNet/README.md

 # DDS-UNet
-This repo for “Medical iImage Ssegmentation Mmodel bBased on Ddouble Ddecoding”
+This repo for “Medical Image Segmentation Model Based on Double Decoding”